rbtylee/MoonLight/README.md

 * [Moksha](https://github.com/JeffHoogland/moksha)

 This package will install on e17 and current versions of enlightenment.
 It is not a proper e theme for versions of e>17 so this is not recommended.

+### Icons
+It is recommended you have the hicolor-icon-theme installed as it is the default fallback theme for FreeDesktop.org icon themes.

+Since the MoskhaMoonlight Icon theme *inherits* from the below icon sets, it is suggested you install one or more of them as well.

+* gnome-icon-theme
+* ubuntu-mono
+* breeze-icon-theme
+* oxygen-icon-theme
+### Application Theme

+* gtk2-engines-murrine

 # Installation